bmegha98/Python-Practice/README.md

      --Output--:
  Print the runner-up score.
  * Given the names and grades for each student in a Physics class of N students, store them in a nested list and print the name(s) of any student(s) having the second lowest grade.
 If there are multiple students with the same grade, order their names alphabetically and print each name on a new line.
+ * You have a record of N students.
+Each record contains the student's name, and their percent marks in Maths, Physics and Chemistry.
+The marks can be floating values.
+The user enters some integer N followed by the names and marks for N students.
+You are required to save the record in a dictionary data type.
+The user then enters a student's name.
+Output the average percentage marks obtained by that student, correct to two decimal places.